 We examine in which states Agent 1 queries Agent 2's state.
-When communication is free (Figs. 3(a) and (b)), Agent 1 queries in all the states it passes through.5 With a communication cost of 0.3 (Fig. 3(c)), however, it only queries when near to and left of the doorway.
+When communication is free (Figs. 3(a) and (b)), Agent 1 queries in all the states it passes through.3 With a communication cost of 0.3 (Fig. 3(d)), however, it only queries when near to and left of the doorway.
 In these states it is crucial to know Agent 2's location to avoid potential collisions, an intuition that is exploited automatically by our model.
-The use of a POMDP model in this context ensures that the agent explicitly reasons about information gathering which, in our setting, translates in weighting the benefits of communication in terms of the overall task against the costs associated with it.